Meet Our Faculty

-When Blue was approached by the Emergency Department’s Medical Director Nick Van Deelen, MD, to help address the high rates of opioid overdose deaths in St. Louis County, she committed to addressing the problem from all angles.
+Heather Blue helps address the high rates of opioid overdose deaths in St. Louis County by addressing the problem from all angles.

 Improving Care of Individuals Suffering from Rare Diseases

-Professor James Cloyd’s research and educational interests have focused on medications used to treat rare pediatric neurological disorders, orphan drugs, antiepileptic drugs and clinical neuropharmacology.
+James Cloyd’s research and educational interests focus on medications used to treat rare pediatric neurological disorders, orphan drugs, antiepileptic drugs and clinical neuropharmacology.

 The Quest to Halt Vision Loss and Blindness